Travelling to Bath

 Travelling by park & ride

-For a stress-free visit to Bath use one of the three Park and Ride services, which operate seven days a week.
-Buses run into the city from all three Park and Ride sites at least every 15 minutes, with a journey time of just 10 minutes.
+The city has three Park and Ride services, which operate seven days a week.
+Buses run into the city from all three Park and Ride sites at least every 15 minutes, with a journey time of just ten minutes.
 All buses are wheelchair and pushchair friendly.

 Visitors with motorhomes are advised that the Newbridge Park and Ride has a height barrier of 6ft 6", Odd Down Park and Ride has a 7ft 2" barrier, but there are no barriers the Lansdown Park and Ride.